1aron/aronrepo/packages/aronrepo/README.md

 }
 ```

-Now with the configuration above you just need to run:
+Now run with the above configuration:

 ```bash
 npm run build